IATI/IATI-Schemas/README.txt

 CHANGES.txt                     Change log.

+iati-activities-schema.xsd      An early draft IATI XML schema for
+                                exporting UN-OCHA activity data.

-iati-projects-schema.xsd        An early draft IATI XML schema for
+iati-organizations-schema.xsd   An early draft IATI XML schema for
-                                exporting UN-OCHA data.
+                                exporting UN-OCHA activity data.

 xml.xsd                         A supplementary schema that must be in
                                 the same directory as the above.

 iati2idml.xslt                  An XSLT script for converting this
-                                early draft version of IATI to the IDML 2.0 used by the Development
-                                Gateway Haiti AMP.
+                                early draft version of IATI activities
+                                to the IDML 2.0 used by the Development Gateway Haiti AMP.

+run-activity-tests.xml          Shell script to run schema tests on
+                                sample activity data.

-run-schema-tests.xml            Shell script to run schema tests on
+run-organization-tests.xml      Shell script to run schema tests on
-                                sample data.
+                                sample activity data.

 test-data/                      Files for test harness (including
                                 example files).